ehsan20e20e/OctagonalRR_AOPS/README.md

 ![OctagonalRR_AOPS](https://github.com/user-attachments/assets/0c41bcbd-18e8-4298-bdec-7553e3d7598c)

 ## Describtion
 The provided repository serves as a demonstration of the application of deep learning techniques in the prediction of the spectral response of all-optical plasmonic switches.
 This repository is based on the extensive research presented in the paper titled "**Inverse Design of Octagonal Plasmonic Structure for Switching Using Deep Learning**."
-The manuscript is due for peer review in the scientific journal in 2024.
+The manuscript is due for peer review in a scientific journal in 2024.
 It has been designed to address inverse design challenges, with a specific focus on the fields of photonics and optics.

 #### Table of contents
 * [Prerequisites](#Prerequisites)